Sign up for the upcoming Virtual Info Session on January 16 to learn more about the degree.

 The Penn Book

 The Penn Book is the comprehensive source for Penn's policies and procedures, including information on academics, resources, and student personal conduct and responsibility.
 As University of Pennsylvania students, Master of Health Care Innovation students are expected to adhere to these policies.
-A few of the policies included in The Penn Book are highlighted below.

 Information on accreditation and state authorization is available on the website for the Office of the Provost.